-The Center does not aim at long-range treatment for those with severe emotional disturbance.
-Its task is guidance in milder emotional and social problems, learning problems, and vocational problems.
+The center does not aim at long-term treatment for severly emotionally disturbed or retarded individuals.
+Rather, the main task of the various guidance services is conceived to be guidance in milder emotional and social problems, learning problems, and vocational problems.